apache/allura/pyforge/docs/guides/email.rst

 messages, to go into amqp with the same routing information, and turn into "messages" just like e-mail.

-Jon and Wolf have basically already created the routing for this stuff, and an amqp based message bus on which e-mail message contents can be placed.

 Email Content Handling
 ---------------------------------------------------------------------